Vilmos Kondor: Paternoster Noir Mysteries (Alternate Hungarian Reality Series)

 After Mexico City withdraws from hosting the 1968 Olympics, the games are staged in Budapest.
 The American-born Gold medal contender of the Hungarian swimming team, Ike "Johnny" Wilkerson, dives into the Olympic pool only to sink dead to its bottom a few seconds later.
-In whose interest could it be to kill the world-class swimmer?
-The fact that a Transylvanian terrorist group takes responsibility for the crime hints at a political motive, but the poisons found in the diver's body lead investigators Albert Nemes and his new colleague to suspect otherwise.
-The pair are under pressure for answers from both American diplomats and their bickering Hungarian superiors eager to avert an international scandal.

 Style and method

 Kondor always uses a third-person narrative that is arguably a masked first-person narrative, since the reader always sees what the protagonist(s) see.
 The narrator is also an historical figure who knows only the time frame of the novel and never steps out of it.
 Kondor thus views events through the eyes of his protagonists, and rarely comments on the political situation.
 He follows in the steps of Charles Willeford in the sense that his characters never "think", they only "act": there are no inner monologues.

 Kondor often mixes his fictional characters with persons from real life, including Leó Vécsey (journalist), Kornél Tábori (journalist), Tibor Ferenczy (police commissioner), Péter Hain (detective), Tibor Wayand (detective), István Bárczy (chief of staff), and Vilmos Tarján (journalist).
 He thoroughly researches both the actual figures and historical events that appear in his novels in order to invoke the atmosphere of Hungary, and especially Budapest, in the past.